GOP appointee resigns from Federal Election Commission, once again leaving it without a quorum

 Hunter was appointed by former president George W. Bush and confirmed to the panel in June 2008.
 She had continued to serve on the panel even after her term expired in April 2013.

-Hunter plans on joining the legal team of Stand Together, a philanthropic organization funded by the billionaire industrialist Charles Koch and like-minded donors, and led by Brian Hooks, a top aide to Koch and the organization’s chief executive and chairman.
+Hunter plans to join the legal team of Stand Together, a philanthropic organization funded by the billionaire industrialist Charles Koch and like-minded donors, and led by Brian Hooks, a top aide to Koch and the organization’s chief executive and chairman.

-Hunter, along with Senate Republicans, have been calling for a fully new slate of commissioners at the agency.
+Hunter, along with Senate Republicans, has been calling for a fully new slate of commissioners at the agency.

 “The FEC would benefit greatly from new faces and fresh perspectives,” Hunter wrote in her resignation letter.
 “It needs Commissioners who will respect the First Amendment, understand the limits of the FEC’s jurisdiction, and remember that Congress established the FEC to prevent single-party control, with every significant decision requiring bipartisan approval.”